How to Shave a Beard

 “To beard, or not to beard.
 That is the question.”

-As anyone who’s ever tried to shave their face with a razor after even only a few days of neglect fully knows, the longer your facial hair is, the more time and effort that needs to go into the shaving process.
+As anyone who’s ever tried to shave their face with a razor after even only a few days of neglect, fully knows the longer your facial hair is the more time and effort that needs to go into the shaving process.

 This is especially true if you’ve been rocking the bearded look for quite some time now, as your face is wholly unprepared for the stress that shaving is about to put it through.

 Whether you’ve decided to take the giant leap and go fully clean-shaven, or simply want to change things up and turn your full beard into something more professional like a circle beard or goatee, or something a bit wilder like a handlebar mustache or mutton chops—following these tips will help you get a close, smooth shave and hopefully prevent irritation, blemishes and razor burn.

 It is however ideal that you at least know how to trim a beard and trimming a beard properly requires the right beard maintenance tools.

 Let’s now have a look at some of the beard trimming tools you must have at your disposal before beard styling begins.